eazellou/drafts/2025 Covid Policy Update & Survey Results.md

 ## Updated Policy
 In short, our policy will not be changing much.
 We will continue to alternate mask-required and mask-optional evening dances: 1st Sundays will still be mask-optional, and 3rd Sundays will still be mask-required.

-In 2025 [we will be adding 4th Sunday afternoon dances](TODO: link here) and these will alternate as well, starting with mask-required in January.
+In 2025 [we will be adding some 4th Sunday afternoon dances](TODO: link here) and these will alternate as well, starting with mask-required in January.
 ## About the Survey
 The survey was open in September 2024, available digitally and also on paper at two dances (one mask-required and one mask-optional).
 We posted about it on our blog, on social media, included it in our email announcements, and announced it on the mic at both September dances.